 The operating revenues were derived from the agreement between HBX and the other SBM that was established in fiscal year 2017.
 The revenues generated were a result of billing the other SBM for incurred expenses related to its SHOP.
 The operating revenues represent reimbursements obtained as result of providing shared information technology systems, and business and customer operational services to the other SBM.
-During the fiscal years ended September 30, 2019 and 2018, the Authority's operating revenues totaled \$4,743,066 and \$4,971,319, respectively.
+During the fiscal years ended September 30, 2020 and 2019, the Authority's operating revenues totaled \$3,893,556 and \$4,743,066, respectively.

-The non-operating revenues were derived from assessments from insurance carriers; interest and fees; investment income; and grants provided by the Federal government, for operating and capital purposes.
-There were no grants provided by the Federal government in fiscal years 2019 and 2018.
-During the fiscal year ended September 30, 2019, the Authority's non-operating revenues and capital contributions totaled \$31,277,734; as compared to \$29,349,598 and \$59,088,529 during the fiscal years ended September 30, 2018 and 2017, respectively.
-The total cost of the Authority's activities and services were \$45,573,972; \$43,026,003; and \$31,491,473, for the fiscal years ended September 30, 2019; 2018; and 2017, respectively.
+The non-operating revenues were derived from assessments from insurance carriers; interest and fees; and investment income.
+During the fiscal year ended September 30, 2020, the Authority's non-operating revenues totaled \$31,211,260; as compared to \$31,277,734 and \$29,349,598 during the fiscal years ended September 30, 2019 and 2018, respectively.
+The total cost of the Authority's activities and services were \$46,795,951; \$45,573,972; and \$43,026,003, for the fiscal years ended September 30, 2020; 2019; and 2018, respectively.

-There was an overall decrease in the Change in Net Position, due to an increase in operating expenses; offset by an increase in non-operating revenues.
-Increased staffing, salary increases and reduction in the capitalization rate for IT development caused the increase in operating expenses.
-The assessment revenue increased in fiscal year 2019 due to an increase in the insurance company premium estimates.
-Additionally, fiscal year 2019 was the first full year for the reserve investment accounts.
-The operating and capital reserves earned approximately \$1 million.
+There was an overall decrease in the Change in Net Position, due to an increase in operating expenses; coupled with a decrease in operating revenues.
+Increased staffing, salary increases, and reduction in the capitalization rate for IT development caused the increase in operating expenses.